vaginessa/blog/books/go-cookbook/using-mysql-in-docker-for-local-testing-in-go.md

 MySQL database is stored in a local directory mounted by the container.
 That way data persists even if the container is stopped.

-The script is re-usable.
+The code is re-usable.
 You can customize it by changing:

 * the base MySQL container.
 In my case it's [`mysql:5.6`](https://hub.docker.com/_/mysql/)
 * where MySQL data is stored